 Photo Credit: Cadbury World

 Last, but most definitely not the least, is the highly popular Cadbury World.
-Basically Willy Wonka's Chocolate Factory in real life, visitors from around the UK travel to Birmingham to get an insider peek into the inner workings of one of the world's favorite chocolate brands.
+Basically Willy Wonka's Chocolate Factory in real life, visitors from around the UK travel to Birmingham to get an insider to peek into the inner workings of one of the world's favorite chocolate brands.

 Fun for the whole family?
 Yes.